zakilur/helm-charts/docs/Ingress.md

 If you choose to use a different ingress controller, you need to make sure that all of the prerequesites are in place before deploying the Grey Matter Helm Charts.
 For instance, if you choose to use the NGINX controller, it must be installed prior to the deploying these charts.

-Whichever ingress controller you choose, it needs to be allow for SSL passthrough.
+Whichever ingress controller you choose, it needs to allow for SSL passthrough.

 ### OpenShift